edwardcallow/tesco-jargon/f.md

 > Previously known as demand time.

 #### Fire assembly point
-The point where all staff should assemble if there is a  re alarm.
+The point where all staff should assemble if there is a fire alarm.

 #### Five-star weekend
 A weekend when we expect stores to be extra busy, for example, a Bank Holiday.